makubacki/tianocore.github.io/Who-we-are.md

         (or some modules thereof), in certain platforms and environments.

+    -  Reviewer is responsible for timely responses on emails addressed to them (preferably less than calendar week).

     -  Same rules apply from the Contributors.

 ## Steward
 -------